 The following courses are prerequisites for major requirements (and may be counted for general education requirements):

-Students with a dual major in EEP must complete at least eleven courses, distributed as follows:
+*Students with a dual major in EEP must complete a minimum of 11 courses including senior thesis, distributed as follows:

 - Core requirements (5-7 courses, see above)

 - Elective courses (5 courses, see above): Choose two courses from two groups and one course from one group.
 At least one course from Group 3 must include a lab.